 Now scythed by freeways and stretching for miles along the banks of the Sacramento and American Rivers, the city was chosen as the state capital during the gold rush era, when Sacramento was the main jumping-off point for the Sierra Nevada mines.
 Dozens of buildings dating from that era have been restored to form Old Sacramento, a diverting shopping complex and tourist trap along the riverfront, where yachts offer sightseeing cruises and the California State Railroad Museum (916/323-9280, daily, $12), boasting one of the world’s largest collections, documents the history of western railroads.
 Along with the wealth of gold rush architecture, “Old Sac” also has memorials to the Pony Express and the Transcontinental Railroad, both of which had primary stations here.

-A half mile inland from the riverfront, standing at the west end of a pleasantly landscaped park, the impressive California State Capitol (daily, free) has publicly accessible legislative chambers of the state’s Senate and Assembly, and hallways full of exhibits on the Golden State’s diverse counties.
+A half-mile inland from the riverfront, standing at the west end of a pleasantly landscaped park, the impressive California State Capitol (daily, free) has publicly accessible legislative chambers of the state’s Senate and Assembly, and hallways full of exhibits on the Golden State’s diverse counties.

 The Old Sacramento area has some good but touristy restaurants and bars, but the Midtown neighborhood south of Sutter’s Fort holds Sacramento’s best range of restaurants, including the tasty but inexpensive Paesanos (1806 Capitol Ave., 916/447-8646), which has great cheap pizzas and a nice sidewalk terrace.
 Another lively spot is the Tower Café (1518 Broadway, 916/441-0222), attached to the landmark 1920s Tower Theater, which plays art-house hits and serves healthy multiethnic food with a world-beat attitude.
 (The café is where the now-defunct Tower Records got its start.)

-Places to stay include the wonderful HI-Sacramento Hostel (925 H St., 916/668-6631, $33), in a fabulous Victorian mansion right downtown.
+Places to stay include the wonderful HI-Sacramento Hostel (925 H St., 916/668-6632, $34), in a fabulous Victorian mansion right downtown.
 For an unusual experience, how about staying the night in a 1920s paddlewheel riverboat?
 The Delta King (916/444-5464, $148 and up) is permanently moored on the Old Sacramento riverfront.